multiscale/muscle3/docs/source/coupling.rst

 connects to component B's ``S`` port, and B's ``O_I`` connects back to A's ``S``.
 If both components take steps at exactly the same pace, this works in lock-step without anything else needed — every send on one side is matched by a receive on the other, one message at a time.
+A and B share a single timeline in this case, exactly like an ordinary conduit requires.

 Real coupled models rarely take equal-sized steps, though.
 If A and B step at different (and possibly variable) rates, a plain conduit no longer works: sometimes A needs a value before B has produced a new one, and sometimes B produces several values while A is still working on its current step.
-What you need is a third component sitting in between that owns *two* independent sub-timelines, one talking to A and one talking to B, and that interpolates or otherwise reconciles the difference in pace.
-We call this a **timeline bridge** (or *scale bridge*).
+What you need is a third component sitting in between — a **timeline bridge** (or *scale bridge*) — that owns *two* independent sub-timelines, one talking to A and one talking to B. Reconciling the difference in pace is then up to whatever method the bridge's implementation picks: interpolating between a peer's two most recent messages, as the example below does, is one option, but any method that produces a sensible value for the timestamp being requested will do.

 .. note::